 The first of these is La Chacarita.
-This is the area of shanties and temporary housing lying in the centre of the city between Congress and the river.
-Walking along the streets that run along its borders is quite safe but there is no reason to venture inside.
+This is the area of shanties and temporary housing lying in the center of the city between Congress and the river.
+Walking along the streets that run along its borders is quite safe, but there is no reason to venture inside.

 On the whole, there are no unsafe districts in Asunción.
-There are great differences in wealth and poverty in Asunción but in most parts of the city housing is mixed.
+There are great differences in wealth and poverty in Asunción, but most of the city housing is mixed.
 It is not uncommon to see a rough shack sitting next to a grand mansion.

-Additionally, any low lying riverside area made up of poor quality housing should be avoided.
-Principaly the north and south Bañados.
+Additionally, any low-lying riverside area made up of poor-quality housing should be avoided.
+Principally the north and south Bañados.
 They are prone to flooding whenever it rains heavily.